IPE Pensions Scholarship Fund

 A grant of €2,000 was made to Ellen Dingemans to assist with her post-doctoral research at the Netherlands Interdisciplinary Demographic Institute (NIDI-KNAW) and the University Medical Center Gronigen (UMCG-RUG).

-Our most recent award was of €5,000 to Seda Peveskim, a PhD student at Boğaziçi University in Istanbul, whose research is on designing a new life-cycle investing model for pension funds in emerging markets.
+Our most recent award was of €5,000 to Seda Peksevim, a PhD student at Boğaziçi University in Istanbul; she is also a researcher at Center for Applied Research in Finance (CARF).
+Her research is on designing a new life-cycle investing model for pension funds in emerging markets.

 The publicity resources of IPE and its extensive online and mailing databases are used to attract applications for scholarships.
 The fund has built up contacts with universities and other academic bodies active in the pensions arena to obtain their support in encouraging students to apply.